Parker Knoll

 Parker Knoll is a British furniture manufacturing company, formed in 1931 by British furniture manufacturer Frederick Parker and Willi Knoll, a German inventor of a new form of sprung furniture.
 With roots in the manufacture of high-quality furniture, the brand concentrated on mass-market products from the 1930s to the 1990s.
-The company was listed on the London Stock Exchange in 1950, but taken private in 2004.
-After financial problems, it was acquired out of administration by Sofa Brands International.
-In recent years, the brand has moved back to the higher-quality end of the domestic furniture market.
+The company was listed on the London Stock Exchange in 1950, but taken private and delisted in 2004.
+After financial difficulties, it was acquired out of administration by Sofa Brands International.